 Just keep in mind that DBAN does not provide audit-ready reporting and may not meet all regulatory compliance requirements.
 If your business is planning on disposing of hardware or needs documentation to confirm data destruction, you will probably want to opt for the paid version Blancco.

-HWiNFO is a freeware program for both Windows and Dos which offers comprehensive hardware analysis, monitoring and reporting.
+HWiNFO is a freeware program for both Windows and Dos that offers comprehensive hardware analysis, monitoring, and reporting.
 HWiNFO allows you to quickly and easily see the specification of a system you are diagnosing with a great level of detail.